TomPadmanathan/takeaway-website/README.md

 I am committed to continuously improving this project.
 Here are some changes and features I plan to implement in the near future:

--   **Switch from Flatfile to Relational Database:** Migrate from a flatfile data storage system to a more robust relational database to improve data management and scalability.

--   **User Accounts:** Implementation of user accounts, allowing for a more personalized and seamless ordering experience.

 -   **Responsive Layout:** Making the website even more accessible and user-friendly on various devices by enhancing its responsiveness.

 -   **UI Revamp:** Revamping the user interface to provide a fresh and modern look.